andrewhannebrink/django-url-shortener/README.md

 1. An endpoint that receives a URL and returns a new shortened URL
   * Checks if URL exists in Short_URLs.short_url's or Custom_URLs.custom_url's
-  * if it does, updates existing Short_URL object's timestamp, and returns the existing shortened URL
+  * if it does, returns the existing shortened URL
   * if it does not exist, creates a new Short_URL object, saves it with django orm

 2. An endpoint to retrieve the last 100 shortened URLs